PaulaYaniz/Unit3/README.md

 Both tables use the "if not exists" syntax to avoid creating a table if it already exists.
 The tables are created using the "CREATE TABLE" SQL statement followed by the name of the table, its columns, and any constraints on those columns.
 The code uses a database_worker class to execute the SQL queries and create the tables.

+This is helping my client because using a SQLite database I am managing her program, the notes she writes, and the usernames there are.

 ![image](https://user-images.githubusercontent.com/89135778/224182892-e9104750-9a4f-4787-83fd-037c5f27251c.png)
 ![image](https://user-images.githubusercontent.com/89135778/224182958-3543cd17-3276-4535-9b65-549322098df0.png)